-This plant can look very imposing with its tall fronts and fluffy tops that wave in the breeze.
-If you have a large area, planting purple pampas grass as a sort of divider or privacy hedge can be a good use for it.
+This plant can look very imposing with its tall leaves and fluffy tops that wave in the breeze.
+If you have a large area, planting purple pampas grass as a sort of divider or privacy hedge may be a good use for it.

-It can be easily mowed around so it makes a good specimen landscape to mark space in a large lawn.
-The grassy clump can be cut back to ground level in late fall to make way for new spring growth or can be left for winter interest if desired.
+It can be easily mowed around so it makes a good focal point in a large lawn.
+Cut back the grassy clump to ground level in late fall to make way for new spring growth or leave it for winter interest if desired.
 In this case, it would be cut back in early spring before new growth forms.

 If you live in a zone where this plant is hardy (warmer than Zone 6), be aware it not only spreads as the root system gets larger but also propagates by seed.
 Each plant produces millions of seeds per year, dispersing by wind, water, or transport.
 It can be highly invasive, and, once established, this plant can be difficult to eradicate as the root system is very thick and tough.

 This plant has other considerations beyond its invasive growing tendencies.
 The grass has sharp edges that can make cutting it or moving it somewhat dangerous.
-In some cases, the "fluff" that blows from the grass at the end of the growing season can cause respiratory distress, especially in densely-populated areas.
+In some cases, the "fluff" that blows from pampas grass at the end of the growing season can cause respiratory distress, especially in densely populated areas.
 This is an important consideration when deciding whether to plant purple pampas grass in urban settings.

 Is there an alternative to purple pampas grass?